huynhhoang91/mini-project---form-validation/README.md

 ## HTML, CSS, JavaScript and Jquery

-Practicing jquery by builidng a simple log-in form validation.
+-Practicing jquery by builidng a simple log-in form validation.

-A form includes email, telephone and password.
+-A form includes email, telephone and password.

-Whenever the user enter the invalid/missing fields that are required, the notification will appear.
+-Whenever the user enter the invalid/missing fields that are required, the notification will appear.

-When the user successes enter the informations correct, the congratulation will appear.
+-When the user successes enter the informations correct, the congratulation will appear.